PetervanLunteren/EcoAssist/markdown/errors.md

 ## CondaSSLError: OpenSSL appears to be unavailable on this machine.
 OpenSSL is required to download and install packages.

+There seems to be some issue with SSL certificates.
 Let's see if we can fix it by installing openSSL.
 Feel free to do some research online, but I think that this install (Win64 OpenSSL v3.3.1) would be good:

 https://slproweb.com/download/Win64OpenSSL-3_3_1.exe